dymaczew/fs20icam/LabGuides/Exercise3/README.md

 kubectl get pods -n bookinfo
 ```

 This conludes the exercise.
-Now you have a managed cluster that has Kubernetes data collector installed and instrumeneted Bookinfo application that is deployed to that cluster.
+Now you have a managed cluster that has Kubernetes data collector installed and instrumented Bookinfo application that is deployed to that cluster.

 [Go back to the Table of Content](../../README.md)